whiteand/ts-quartet/README.md

 ![Flow](https://raw.githubusercontent.com/whiteand/ts-quartet/master/infographic/obj_schema.jpg)

-(This is only illustration real compilation result will behave in similar way but much more faster)
+(This is only illustration.
+Real compilation result will behave in similar way but much more faster)

 If you want to validate objects with previously unknown fields, use `v.rest`